-The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the 1Ds Mark II uses Compact Flash cards.
+The 1D Mark II N writes its imaging data to Compact Flash or SD cards, while the 1Ds Mark II uses Compact Flash or SDHC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark II N and Canon EOS-1Ds Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |2.||Canon 1Ds Mark II||Y||- / -||-||-||-||2.0||-||-||-|

 |3.||Canon 1D X Mark III||Y||mono / mono||Y||Y||mini||3.1||Y||-||Y|

 |4.||Canon 5D Mark IV||Y||mono / mono||Y||Y||mini||3.0||Y||Y||-|